-What you must pay when Services that are covered for you you get these services There is no coinsurance.
-Diabetes screening copayment, or deductible for the Medicare covered We cover this screening (includes fasting glucose tests) if you diabetes screening tests. have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months. \$0 copayment for Diabetes self-management training, diabetic services, and Medicare-covered diabetes supplies self-management training and diabetic supplies and For all people who have diabetes (insulin and non-insulin users). services Covered services include: See Durable • Supplies to monitor your blood glucose: Blood glucose monitor, Medical Equipment blood glucose test strips, lancet devices and lancets, and glucoseand related supplies for control solutions for checking the accuracy of test strips and External Insulin Pumps. monitors. • Quantity limits apply to lancets and test strips (5 strips and lancets per day for insulin-users and 4 strips and lancets per day for non-insulin users) • Covered diabetic supplies are limited to Abbott Diabetes Care products.
-(FreeStyle Freedom Lite®, FreeStyle Lite®, and Precision Xtra®) and LifeScan products (One Touch Ultra®).
-Diabetic supplies must be obtained from a participating retail or mail-order pharmacy. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: \$0 copayment for Medicare-covered diabetes self-management training and diabetic supplies and services.
+Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Quantity limits apply to lancets and test strips (5 strips and lancets per day for insulin-users and 4 strips and lancets per day for non-insulin users) Covered diabetic supplies are limited to Abbott Diabetes Care products (FreeStyle Libre®, FreeStyle Lite®) and LifeScan products (One Touch Ultra®).
+Diabetic supplies must be obtained from a participating retail or mail-order pharmacy.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
-DIABETIC SUPPLIES MUST BE OBTAINED FROM A PARTICIPATING PHARMACY
+See Durable Medical Equipment and related supplies for External Insulin Pumps.